d3lta0ne/hack-the-box/Challenges/Low Logic/Low_Logic-Writeup/writeup.md

 python solve_lowlogic.py
 ```

-5. Decative the Virtual Environment
+5. Deactive the Virtual Environment

 ```bash
 # On Windows/macOS/Linux with venv